-The course aims at a deeper understanding of design culture-related topics.
-In particular, on the social aspects of projects, as well as on sustainability and use of resources.
-In the Social design module, the needs of society are explored through design-oriented thinking processes.
-Designers can create positive and sustainable futures, starting from a deep understanding of the current situation.
-On this programme, students discover that creativity is not only linked to art, but to every aspect of our everyday life.
-Moreover, not only creativity must concern citizens and society, but it needs to come from them.
-The purpose is to familiarise with co-design and service design, which will offer students the chance to deal with complex and topical issues.
-The Awareness design module introduces the students to the theories and analyses of the human factors that are necessary to design objects, environments and systems capable of enhancing the human well-being.
-The idea of ergonomics is also introduced, together with all the practical and theoretical tools to independently analyse the principles of usability linked to the project context.
+The course aims at a deeper understanding of design culture in its social and sustainability aspects.
+In the Social design module, the needs of society are explored through design-oriented thinking processes to create sustainable futures, starting from a deep understanding of the current situation.
+Students discover the creativity link to art, everyday life, and society, familiarising with co-design and service design.
+The Awareness design module introduces the students to the analyses of the human factors that are necessary to design objects, environments and systems capable of enhancing the human well-being.
+Starting from the idea of ergonomics, students acquire all the practical and theoretical tools to analyse the principles of usability linked to the project context.